spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
+* List top RUNNING methods before everything else.
+I have a thread dump taken on a system that was swapping basically getting the GC stuck.
+With a list of top RUNNING methods it should be possible to see this from the analysis.

 * Make the Thread class parse held locks, waited-for locks and waited-for condition variables from the thread dump.